 We’ve all heard it before – “content is king.”
 There’s a reason that every digital marketer has been saying it for the last 10+ years.
-Providing valuable and educational content on your website is by far, the best way to establish trust, authority, and credibility not only to your users but to Google as well.
+Providing valuable and educational content on your website is by far the best way to establish trust, authority, and credibility not only to your users but also to Google.

-In an effort to provide the best possible experience to their users, Google judges content’s credibility and value on how educational, relevant, and backed your content is.
-High-traffic content, like a viral blog post, is typically the result of ranking highly in organic search results.
+To provide the best possible experience to their users, Google judges content’s credibility and value on how educational, relevant, and backed your content is.
+Like a viral blog post, high-traffic content is typically the result of ranking highly in organic search results.
 In other cases, content can go viral on social media or be linked on another site.

 Before you can start optimizing your content to drive more leads, you need to first determine what content is driving the most traffic.
 You can do this by digging deep into your website analytics.
-The content that you want to focus on are ones that are generating a lot of traffic, but are not generating a lot of interaction.
+You’ll want to focus on content that generates a lot of traffic but not a lot of interaction.
 These pages will become an integral part of your marketing strategy.

 There are a few reasons why people may be leaving your content quickly.
-It could be that your content is slightly too long or overwhelming to read through, that they are unsure what to look at next and therefore are not continuing to navigate through the website, or (hopefully not this one) that your content is just not relevant to them.
-For any of these reasons, we have a few tips and tricks that help keep users on your website for longer.
+It could be that your content is slightly too long or overwhelming to read through.
+They are unsure what to look at next and therefore are not continuing to navigate through the website or (hopefully not this one) that your content is just not relevant to them.
+For any of these reasons, we have a few tips and tricks that help keep users on your website longer.